mmlabs-mindmaze/mmpack/docs/specs/package-structure.md

  * sumsha256sums: SHA256 hash of list of installed files (MMPACK/sha256sums)
  * srcsha256: SHA256 hash of source package used to build this package

+## license and copyright files

+Raw text files located in a shared dedicated directory (/share/licenses/) that describe the copyright of the project, along with a copy of the various licenses used.

 ## sha256sums file